Freiburg Bächle: Infrastructure

 The ‘Runzknecht’ ensures the distribution of water.
-142 brass valves [35] help the regulation, through which the water can also be turned off during the cleaning of the Bächle.
+142 brass valves help the regulation, through which the water can also be turned off during the cleaning of the Bächle.
 Furthermore, there are plugholes on the bases of the Bächle, which connect the Bächle water systems with the central sewerage system into which the water drains.
-15 overflow thresholds in the sewers or the industrial stream prevent basements being flooded with high levels of water [15].
+15 overflow thresholds in the sewers or the industrial stream prevent basements being flooded with high levels of water.

-The responsibility of keeping the streams clean rests on two full-time “Bächleputzer” (previously: “Bachräumer”) (bächle cleaners / Bach clearers) since at least 1789, who are employed by the city administration of Freiburg.
+The responsibility of keeping the streams clean rests on three full-time “Bächleputzer” (previously: “Bachräumer”) (bächle cleaners / Bach clearers) since at least 1789, who are employed by the city administration of Freiburg.
 Twice a day they clear the Bächle of rubbish and leaves which also get caught in the Bächle grills.
 Furthermore, the so-called “Bachabschlag” takes place annually in autumn and during a weekend in spring, when the water from all of the canals and Bächle is drained.
 The “Bachabschlag” is used not only for cleaning but also to check for damage and if necessary, repair.
 Further reasons for stopping the Bächle are for example: road works, the Freiburg wine festival and the Carnival/Fasching parade in which Hästräger, (those wearing a Carnival costume) from the “Bächleputzer” jester's guild (established in 1935) can be marveled at.